mcuntz/pyjams/README.rst

    * - alpha_kin_h2o
      - Kinetic fractionation of molecular diffusion of water vapour
    * - argmax
-     - Wrapper for numpy.argmax, numpy.ma.argmax, and using max for Python iterables
+     - Wrapper for numpy.argmax, numpy.ma.argmax, and max for Python iterables
    * - argmin
-     - Wrapper for numpy.argmin, numpy.ma.argmin, and using min for Python iterables
+     - Wrapper for numpy.argmin, numpy.ma.argmin, and min for Python iterables
    * - argsort
-     - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables
+     - Wrapper for numpy.argsort, numpy.ma.argsort, and sorted for Python
+       iterables
    * - closest
      - Index in array which entry is closest to a given number